gabrielgouv/QuickDiscordBotBuilder/README.md

 Quick Discord Bot Builder (QDBB) is a wrapper for [discord.js](https://github.com/discordjs/discord.js/) that simplifies and speed up much more Discord Bot creation.

-⚠️**Note: This project is under development and all versions under 0.X.X can be a break change.**
+⚠️ **Note: This project is under development and all versions under 0.X.X can be a break change.**

 ## Quickstart

-**This is a quick explanation for anyone who already has basic knowledge on NodeJS and TypeScript.
+**This is a quick explanation for anyone who already has basic knowledge on NodeJS and TypeScript/JavaScript.
 If you need a more detailed explanation [click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Getting-Started).**

 1. Register a new Bot Application in Discord Developer Portal.
 [Click here](https://github.com/gabrielgouv/QuickDiscordBotBuilder/wiki/Registering-a-Discord-Bot-in-developer-portal) to learn how to register.
 2. Install the module dependency: